movsesyanpv/clanBot/README.md

 3. `{bot mention} regnotifier` - register current channel as reset notifier channel.
 4. `{bot mention} update {[daily] [weekly] [spider] [xur]}` - force updates in notifier channels.

+# Reset info

+To begin receiving Destiny 2 reset information a notifier channel should be registered.
+After that the bot will be automatically posting daily weekly spider and xur updates.
+The bot will also try to clean up old messages.
+If the deletion fails it will inform it's owner about that.

 # LFG

 LFG creation message has the following syntax: